 It’s Called A Leap Of Faith

 A week or so ago I was called into the boss’s office.
-The day earlier somebody gave their notice, he blamed me for it, and told me he put in the paperwork to fire me.
-In reality the person who quit told me weeks ago about their plans but that isn’t the point.
+The day earlier somebody gave their notice, he blamed me for it even though the person who quit told me weeks ago about their plans but that isn’t the point.
 The point is he made three extremely personal and offensive attacks while talking to me.
+If there was somebody else in the office I’m sure the term slander would have been applicable.
 Fortunately I have extensive experience in dealing with all sorts of unfounded personal attacks and was able to just let it go… with some effort I might add… after all those types of personal attack do hurt…

 The day after the meeting with the boss my daughter went into labor.
 The day after that she gave birth to my first grand child, a daughter she and her husband named Juniper Theresa.

 Two decades ago I became a consultant so I could be at home when my girls got on the bus in the morning and be there when they got off the bus in the afternoon.
 I totally loved that lifestyle because it allowed me to make money while being able to put my number one priority, being Dad, first!
 I want that type of lifestyle back so I can make myself available to maybe relieve some of the day care costs associated with raising a baby these days.
 I can’t do that working a nine to five.

 For the last seven years or so I’ve been working on EZInlays.
 It’s taken a while but now I realize I’m not selling templates to wood workers so they can use a plunge router to cut out pieces of wood and associated voids with amazing accuracy.
 YAWN!!!

 Rather, I’m helping people create memorable crafting experiences while building heirloom quality objects from exotic woods using safe and easy to follow inlay techniques.